By Team EarPeace

 - WD-40 (or straight kerosene) for removing tar, bugs and tar, wax, and road grime (do not use on painted surfaces).

 - A gentle soap that has a pH balance between six and eight for the wash process.
-This blog post is a fantastic comparison of a huge variety of soaps.
+This blog post is a fantastic comparison of a huge variety of motorcycle cleaning products.

 - Compound for any scuffs or scratches.